HireContractor

 How to Verify a Contractor's License in Alabama

-1. Visit the Alabama Licensing Board for General Contractors license lookup tool.
+Visit the Alabama Licensing Board for General Contractors website to verify any contractor's license before hiring.

 Reciprocity Agreements